navatharaagi/AWS-Developer-Tools/README.md

 - After successful Source,Build,Beta stages - Approval Stage waits for our approval->[Goto Email which subscribed for SNS notifications->Click on Approval Email->Click on Content to Review URL to Approve]->then Click on Review->Add Comments "All Good to go"->Approve->After this "Production" stage completes successfully.

-- Now our Build Application should Deployed on  our "ProductionInstance" Successfully
+- Now our Build Application should Deployed on  our "ProductionInstance" Successfully.
+To Check that, goto EC2->Select "CodeDeployProductionInstance"->